gangdong/gangdong.github.io/_posts/2019-10-03-Fingerprint-frmk1.markdown

 Published: true
 toc: true
 sidebar: true
+about: true
+author: david.dong
+description: Some knowledge for Fingerprint framework in Android platform.
+keywords: Fingerprint framework/Android
 ---
 This page is trying to present a brief introduction on android fingerprint framework, aimed at helping anyone who want to learn android fingerprint related knowledge, created by referring some documents and android source code.